Microsoft World Partner Conference 2016

 Two of our team members attended Microsoft’s annual World Partner Conference last month.
 This year it was held in Toronto Canada and featured an impressive list of speakers (plus, Gwen Stefani!
 Because, you know… thousands of geeks in one room need a good pop show).

 As Microsoft goes, so goes the world.
 Microsoft products power small businesses around the globe, and Microsoft’s focuses dramatically impact us all.
 Overall, we are impressed with Satya Nadella (Microsoft’s CEO) and the ever-evolving vision for the company.
-For those interested, you can watch the keynotes here.

 5 takeaways from Microsoft WPC you should know about:

 1. Azure, Azure, Azure.